Book Info

 Siobhan sadly only wrote 4 books in total before her tragic death from cancer in 2007.
 They were Solace of the Road, Bog Child, A Swift Pure Cry and The London Eye Mystery but her memory lives on in a Trust that has been set up in her name as well as through her writing.

 'In 2007 Siobhan Dowd was voted one of the twenty-five British writers for the future (only three were children’s writers).
-Siobhan is still very much a writer for the future.
 Everybody should read her.' –David Fickling, the author's publisher

-Tragically Siobhan died on 21st August 2007 aged 47; She had been receiving treatment for advanced breast cancer for 3 years.
-Her memory lives on in a Trust set up to help disadvantaged children in the UK and Ireland discover and experience the joy of reading.
-The Siobhan Dowd Trust was the dying bequest of this celebrated children’s author.
-Just before her tragic death she personally and energetically supervised its foundation, to support, in all ways possible, disadvantaged young readers in the UK and Ireland.
-It was one of the very last things on Siobhan’s mind and clearly for her the most pressing cause in our society today.
+Tragically, Siobhan died at the age of 47, in August 2007; she had been receiving treatment for advanced breast cancer for three years.
+Her memory lives on in The Siobhan Dowd Trust, set up to help disadvantaged children in the UK and Ireland discover and experience the joy of reading.
+Although she was ill, Siobhan personally and energetically supervised its foundation; it was one of the very last things on her mind and clearly, for her, the most pressing cause in our society today.

 The aims of the Trust are simple and direct: